geohuz/geohuz/README.md

 * Database: Postgresql, stored procedure programming with pgSQL.
 PostGIS with PgRouting extension to support route planning in indoor mapping application.
 * Docker and Docker Swarm in DevOps.
 * Postgrest: A middleware to expose the db operation to restful API.
-* Nim: My hobby language, have used it to rewrite the computation heavy part of the backend service, and realtime notification messaging with Postgresql.
+* Nim: My hobby language, have used it to rewrite the computation heavy part of the backend service, and a realtime notification service with Postgresql.